alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 ## Outroduction

-While people may struggle with certain areas of interviewing with us, if you have passion, you show that you geniunely want to work with us, have smarts, are capable of learning, and get shit done attitude, you'll do well here, and pretty much any other organization you interview with.
-Even though software interviews are highly technical, these softskills end up minimizing your deficiencies and instead highlight your better qualities.
+While people may struggle with certain areas of interviewing with us, if you have passion, you show that you genuinely want to work with us, have smarts, are capable of learning, and get shit done attitude, you'll do well here, and pretty much any other organization you interview with.
+Even though software interviews are highly technical, these soft skills end up minimizing your deficiencies and instead highlight your better qualities.

 Interviewing is a skill.
 It takes practice to get good at it.
 Hopefully when you interview, even if you don't get the job, you feel that the process felt fair, and that you had every opportunity to do your best.